When buying property in Portugal, one of the first decisions investors face is whether to purchase in their personal name or through a company.

 For those looking for simplicity and a direct path to residency or lifestyle benefits, personal ownership tends to be the most practical option.

-Pros of Buying Property in Portugal in Your Name
+Pros of Buying Property in Portugal Under Your Name

 Purchasing in your name involves less paperwork, fewer compliance requirements, and lower upfront costs in legal and accounting fees.
 For many buyers, especially first-time investors, this simplicity is a big plus.